Acekorneya/Ark-Survival-Ascended-Server/README.md

 🎮 Join Our Community Cluster Server:
 Join Our PVE ARK Cluster Server: POK-PVE-Community-Cluster

-- Running Both Map in Cluster and More to Come as they release and added to the cluster
+- Running Both Map in Cluster and More to Come as they release and added to the cluster.
 - PVE: A peaceful environment for your adventures.
 - Flyer Carry Enabled: Explore the skies with your tamed creatures.
 - Official Server Rates: Balanced gameplay for an enjoyable experience.
 - Always Updated and Events run on time of released